vrtmrz/obsidian-livesync/README.md

 ### First device

 1. Install the plugin on your device.
-2. Configure remote database infomation.
+2. Configure remote database information.
 	1. Fill your server's information into the `Remote Database configuration` pane.
 	2. Enabling `End to End Encryption` is recommended.
 After entering a passphrase, click `Apply`.
 	3. Click `Test Database Connection` and make sure that the plugin says `Connected to (your-database-name)`.